mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 **v2.3.0-b5** - 26/05/2018

-- [BUG #1] state monitoring from BUS (feedback) is no longer stopped if unsupported messages are received from BUS
+- [FIX #1] state monitoring from BUS (feedback) is no longer stopped if unsupported messages are received from BUS
 - [FIX] automatic reconnect to BUS when connection is lost
 - [NEW] support for Gateways with string passwords (HMAC authentication), like MyHOMEServer1
 - [NEW] support for `WHO=2` Automation (shutters), both on BUS and ZigBee, with position feedback and  goto Percent.
 It requires setting the shutter run-time in the thing configuration.
 Experimental auto-calibration of the run-time is also supported!